-- 3.1 The drawings listed below provided in Annex 1 of this report illustrate the existing drainage infrastructure at the Site: - Phase 1 & 2 (DRG DS2500); - Phase 1 & 2 (DRG DS2506); - Phase 1 (DRG DS2507); and - Phase 2 (DRG DS2560). - 3.2 The effluent from the boiler facilities of the SHBPS discharge into effluent basins with buried outlet pipes connected to the cooling water pumping station at the far eastern extent of the Site.
-Surface water from the rooftop and access road areas of the Site that is already developed is currently collected via gullies and conveyed into these effluent basins via buried surface water pipelines.
+- 3.1 The drawings listed below provided in Annex 1 of this report illustrate the existing drainage infrastructure at the Site: - Phase 1 & 2 (DRG DS2500); - Phase 1 & 2 (DRG DS2506); - Phase 1 (DRG DS2507); and - Phase 2 (DRG DS2560). - 3.2 The effluent from the boiler facilities of SHBPS discharge into effluent basins with buried outlet pipes connected to the cooling water pumping station at the far eastern extent of the Site.
+Surface water from the rooftop and access road areas of the Site that are already developed is currently collected via gullies and conveyed into these effluent basins via buried surface water pipelines.
 A body of standing water located at the far eastern extent of the Site next to the cooling water pumping station is a holding channel for water in and out of the cooling pipes.
-The combined water is discharged off site into the Humber Estuary. - 3.3 Surface water land drains (Ordinary Watercourses) exist around the perimeter of the Site; these eventually discharge to the Humber Estuary via Middle Drain Pumping Station (located approximately 550 m to the north of the Site).
-Site topography is generally flat, but slopes gently to the east (towards the Humber estuary).
-No level information has been provided for these drains and is assumed that these land drains accept lateral drainage of surface water from the greenfield areas of the Site. - 3.4 There are two existing ponds on Site.
-The southern pond (Pond 1) was previously connected to the Site drainage via a now abandoned surface water drain.
-The existing northern pond (Pond 2) was constructed for landscaping/ biodiversity purposes.
+The combined water is discharged off Site into the Humber Estuary. - 3.3 Surface water land drains (Ordinary Watercourses) exist around the perimeter of the Site; these eventually discharge to the Humber Estuary via Middle Drain Pumping Station (located approximately 550 m to the north of the Site).
+Site topography is generally flat, but slopes gently to the east (towards the Humber Estuary).
+No level information has been provided for these drains and it is understood that these land drains accept lateral drainage of surface water from the greenfield areas of the Site. - 3.4 The plans and OS mapping show two existing ponds on Site, however these have been infilled in 2019.